-CONCORDIA UNIVERSITY, ST. PAUL, founded

-in 1893, is a liberal arts university and is affiliated with The Lutheran Church - Missouri Synod.
+CONCORDIA UNIVERSITY, ST. PAUL, founded in 1893, is a liberal arts university and is affiliated with The Lutheran Church-Missouri Synod.
 The University offers several programs leading to an Associate of Arts, Bachelor of Arts, or Master of Arts Degree, as well as certificate and degree completion programs.
-The 37-acre campus is located in a residential neighborhood of St. Paul, a short distance from both downtown St. Paul and Minneapolis, Minnesota.
+The campus is located in a residential neighborhood of St. Paul, a short distance from both downtown St. Paul and Minneapolis, Minnesota.

 - Series Five-A issued April 1999 in the amount of \$1,440,000.
-The proceeds of this issue were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades. - Series Five-P1 issued March 2003 in the amount of \$4,250,000 and Five-P2 issued March 2003 in the amount of \$7,230,000.
-The proceeds of these variable rate bonds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for the refinancing of prior loans. - Series Six-Q issued October 2007 in the amount of \$18,155,000.
-The proceeds of these variable rate bonds were used to construct, furnish and equip a 300-bed residence hall.
+The proceeds were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades. - Series Five-P1 issued March 2003 in the amount of \$4,250,000 and Five-P2 issued March 2003 in the amount of \$7,230,000.
+The proceeds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for the refinancing of prior loans. - Series Six-Q issued October 2007 in the amount of \$18,155,000.
+The proceeds were used to construct a 300-bed residence hall.

-GUSTAVUS ADOLPHUS COLLEGE is a residen-

-tial, four-year, liberal arts college founded in 1862 by Swedish Lutheran immigrants.
-It is located on 340 acres in St. Peter, Minnesota about one hour southwest of the Twin Cities.
+GUSTAVUS ADOLPHUS COLLEGE is a residential, four-year, liberal arts college founded in 1862 by Swedish Lutheran immigrants.
+It is located on 340 acres in St. Peter, Minnesota, which is approximately an hour's drive south of the Twin Cities.
 The College offers a Bachelor of Arts degree in over 75 major areas of study in 24 academic departments.

-- Series Four-H issued August 1996 in the amount of \$6,135,000.
+Series Four-H issued August 1996 in the amount of \$6,135,000.
 A portion of this bond issue was used to finance the acquisition and installation of an administrative computer system.
-A larger portion of the bond issue was used to refund the outstanding portion of Series Two-N, Series Two-V, and Series Three-B bond issues. - Series Four-X issued November 1998 in the amount of \$11,695,000.
-The proceeds of this issue were used for the construction of a 95-bed apartment-style student housing facility and for a major expansion of the existing dining service building to create a new Campus Center. - Series Five-X issued October 2004 in the amount of \$16,550,000.
-The proceeds of this issue were used to construct and furnish a 200-bed apartment-style residence facility, to renovate the College's Old Main building, and to install fire sprinkler systems in its existing residence halls.
+A larger portion of the issue was used to refinance the outstanding portion of Series Two-N, Series Two-V and Series Three-B Bond issues.

+Series Four-X issued November 1998 in the amount of \$11,695,000.
+The proceeds were used for the construction of a 95-bed apartment-style student housing facility and for a major expansion of the existing dining service building to create a new Campus Center.

+Series Five-X issued October 2004 in the amount of \$16,550,000.
+The proceeds were used to construct a 200-bed apartment-style residence facility, to renovate the College's Old Main building, and to install fire sprinkler systems in its existing residence halls.
 HAMLINE UNIVERSITY was founded in 1854 and is affiliated with the United Methodist Church.
-The University is composed of an undergraduate College of Liberal Arts, the Hamline School of Law, Graduate School of Education, Graduate School of Public Administration and Management, and Graduate Liberal Studies Program.
-The main campus is in St. Paul, but the University also offers graduate programs and courses in management, education, and liberal studies at the University's Minneapolis Center.
+The University consists of an undergraduate College of Liberal Arts, the Hamline School of Law, Graduate School of Education, Graduate School of Public Administration and Management and Graduate Liberal Studies Program.
+The main campus is in St. Paul, but the University also offers graduate programs and courses in management, education and liberal studies at the University's Minneapolis Center.